danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 ## Suitable Scenarios for Live Coding

-There are some scenarios where live coding may be optimal.
+There are some scenarios where live coding assessment may be useful.

 For example, in early-stage startups, the pace is extremely fast, and the priority is to deliver functional code as quickly as possible.
 This is not unlike a [hackathon](https://en.wikipedia.org/wiki/Hackathon), where the ability to jump in and write code rapidly is crucial.
 Frequent emergencies and production issues, which are likely in such settings due to the lack of extensive testing and established processes, require engineers who can quickly address problems and implement solutions on the fly.